 Preparing your children for the move should begin long before moving day.
 In many situations, the decision to move is made weeks or months before moving day.
 This provides parents the time to explain to their children the circumstances causing the move and help them understand what the transition involves.
 When getting ready to move with kids, remember to follow these tips:

 - Consider their feelings about the reason behind the move.
 Many times, kids are thinking more about the life event that prompted the move more than the actual move itself.
 Divorce, a new job, new military assignment, a death or birth in the family, or even a tragic weather event are all common reasons why families must make a move.
-Letting your kids know that you understand their worries and are there to support them through the what’s going on may help.
+Let your kids know that you understand their worries and are there to support them through what is going on.

 - Get your kids as involved in the process as you can.
 Allow them to pick out paint colors, decorations, or even map out where the furniture goes in their new room.
-They more they feel a part of the decision-making process, the more they’ll buy in.
+The more they feel a part of the decision-making process, the more they will buy in.

 - Pack a bag for each child and keep it with you in the car on moving day.
 Before you start packing anything, put together a backpack or suitcase of your child’s essential items to eliminate the risk that they get packed up and put in a place that is nearly impossible to reach.
 Be sure to include:

 - A few changes of clothes

 - Special stuffed animals